The Blog Social

 Cloudflare offers a free CDN that’s fairly easy to set up, even for beginners.

-Common Image Optimization Mistakes to Avoid
+Common Image Optimisation Mistakes to Avoid

 I’ve made these mistakes so you don’t have to!